tvl83/DumbAssets/README.md

 | SITE_TITLE       | Site title shown in browser tab and header  | DumbAssets         | No       |
 | ALLOWED_ORIGINS  | Origins allowed to visit your instance      | '*'                | No       |
 | DEMO_MODE        | Enables read-only mode                      | false              | No       |

+### Apprise Note

+Apprise integration is built-in to DumbAssets, allowing you to simply add your Discord/ntfy/Telegram/etc link WITHOUT having to run Apprise as a separate service!

 ### Data Storage